palladidrago/Sharpie/README.md

 # From DOM
 The DOM Company always does its' best to deliver the most wortwhile products, with passion and direction.
-We promise to never disappoint
+We promise to never disappoint our customers and users.

+## On a more serious note
+The app is in the very early stages of development, we literally only have the idea for now.
+Hopefully this project is not beyond our means.